Dangers of Drinking Isopropyl Rubbing Alcohol

 - Bleeding in the stomach and intestines.

 Bleeding, nausea, and other damage from consuming rubbing alcohol may cause dehydration, which can lead to seizures.
-It can also cause low blood pressure from internal bleeding and the effects of the alcohol as it is metabolized.
+It can also cause low blood pressure from internal bleeding and the effects of alcohol as it is metabolized.
 A person who consumes rubbing alcohol may go into shock.

 Isopropyl alcohol is metabolized very quickly, so the effects will impact the central nervous system all at once.
 Since alcohol is a depressant, involuntary actions in the body may slow down or stop.
-Heartbeat will slow, breathing will become depressed or irregular, and the gag reflex may not act.
+The heartbeat will slow, breathing will become depressed or irregular, and the gag reflex may not act.
 This can lead to oxygen deprivation or choking on vomit.
 Poor circulation from heartbeat changes can also cause damage to organ systems.

 Since this chemical is extremely potent, it can cause internal burns.
 Mucous membranes in the mouth and nose, the back of the throat, the esophagus, and the upper respiratory area can all receive chemical burns on contact.
 For a person who has consumed rubbing alcohol, symptoms of these burns will include intense pain and cramping.